GANdy-team/GANdy/README.md

 It can then be imported on the installed environment as <code>gandy</code>.

 ## For developers
+To install the development environment <code>conda env create -f devenv.yml</code>.
+If any new installed development dependancies, add them to the dev environment by <code>conda env export > devenv.yml</code>.
+To update dev environment, <code>conda env update --file devenv.yml</code>

 ./working/ is a workspace for notebooks/testing.
 It will be ignored by git by default, and will be removed upon release.
 To specifically "save" your files to git or to share work with other developers, use <code>git add --force working</code>.